-This measure is also maintained on the basis of face validity.
-The measure has been reviewed and approved by Clinical TEPs.
-Achieving target Kt/V has been included in the ESRD QIP since PY 2015, and has been reported on Dialysis Facility Compare since January 2013.
+This measure is also being maintained on the basis of face validity.
+Use of small solute clearance (urea reduction ratio and more recently Kt/V) as a dialysis quality measure was initially developed and approved by Clinical TEPs in 2006, 2010 (for pediatric HD and PD adequacy), and 2013; the TEPs all agreed that this quality measure domain is important in the assessment of the quality of care for dialysis patients.
+Achieving target Kt/V was finalized for the ESRD QIP beginning with PY 2015, and has been reported on Dialysis Facility Compare since January 2013.

 2b1.3.
-What were the statistical results from validity testing? (e.q., correlation; t-test)
+What were the statistical results from validity testing? (e.g., correlation; t-test)